Rajasthan APO Syllabus 2026 – Complete PDF

 Frequently Asked Questions (FAQs)

 Ans.
-The new criminal laws introduced in the syllabus are the Bharatiya Nyaya Sanhita (BNS) 2023, Bharatiya Sakshya Adhiniyam (BSA) 2023, and Bharatiya Nagarik Suraksha Sanhita (BNSS) 2023.
-These have replaced the Indian Penal Code, Indian Evidence Act, and Code of Criminal Procedure, respectively.
+You’ll need to be familiar with three new acts: the Bharatiya Nyaya Sanhita (BNS) 2023, the Bharatiya Sakshya Adhiniyam (BSA) 2023, and the Bharatiya Nagarik Suraksha Sanhita (BNSS) 2023.
+These have officially replaced the older IPC, Indian Evidence Act, and CrPC.

 Q5.
-What is the qualifying mark percentage required to pass the Main Exam?
+What is the minimum score needed to pass the Mains exam?

 Q6.
-Where can I download the official RPSC APO Syllabus PDF 2026?
+Where can I find the official syllabus PDF for the RPSC APO exam?

 Gurtej Singh